InfamousMusicify/MOTD/README.md

      A Datapack for Minecraft Java Edition
      which sends a random message to the player when they log in.
      (Compatible with 1.14+ - 1.15+)

+This Datapack Contain Explicit Content such as cussing and vulgarity.
+If you do not wish to see such things, Check out the PG/Lite Edition.
+It has 1000 Family Friendly Messages.

+If you are under the age of consent please ask your parents for permission before using the regular pack!

      Version 6.1 or higher Recommended.
      (4.4-4.5 for classic/lightweight experience)